ortismal/PythonExam/README.md

 # An overview of the application:

 ## Dealer

-At the beginning of the game, you will have to decide if you will be the "Dealer" or the "Player" if you type "d" (for dealer), the game will run as so:
+When you start the game, you decide whether to play as a player, or the dealer.
+If you type 'd' for dealer, the game will run as such:

   1. Player turn will be played automatically, and the player bet is fixed (20) every turn.
   2. You will automatically hit if below 17.